gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 ### 1. Find the Perfect Spot to Plant Your Garden Plants 🌱

-When you’re learning how to plant a garden, location is everything.
+When you're learning how to plant a garden, location is everything.
 Most garden plants thrive in full sun—aim for at least <font color="green">**6 hours of direct sunlight**</font> daily.
 Walk through your yard to spot the sunniest area.
 Also, check that the soil drains well and you have easy access to water.

 - **Track sunlight daily** – Observe 4–7 a.m., midday, and dusk; note areas with at least six hours of direct sun.
 - **Perform a drainage test** – Dig a 12″ deep, 12″ wide hole and fill it with water.
 It should drain within 30–60 minutes for ideal moisture.